Cyrille37/wp-queue-manager/README.md

 ## Inspiration

 A big thank you to the designers of the projects [wp-background-processing](https://github.com/deliciousbrains/wp-background-processing) and [10up/WP-Minions](https://github.com/10up/WP-Minions) where I found much knowledge and inspiration.

+I should fork WP-Minions to add a SystemCall "minion" but I prefer to not have `php-amqplib` dependency.